A record of what people do for each other.

 Foundations

-How exchanges work, what your thread is, and what you can build
+How exchanges work, what your chain is, and what you can build

 Price Discovery